gitools/gitools/doc/source/UserGuide_ImportingData.rst

 Import data from external sources
 -------------------------------------------------
 Gitools has built-in data importers from different external data sources like *Biomart*, *IntOGen*, *Ensembl* or *KEGG*.
-See the  `importing data section <UserGuide_ExternalDataSources.rst>`__  for details.
+See the  :doc:`importing data section <UserGuide_ExternalDataSources>` for details.

 Gitools also disposes over commands for external control which can be used by other platforms to launch Gitools and launch their own data.
-See the  `external control of Gitools <UserGuide_ExternalControl.rst>`__  if you wish to use the available interfaces.
+See the  :doc:`external control of Gitools <UserGuide_ExternalControl>`  if you wish to use the available interfaces.

 Prepare your own data
 -------------------------------------------------

 The easiest way to create data is using for example a program like *Excel* or *OpenOffice* and then export to tabulated text file.
-See the  `How to sections <UserGuide_HowtoModuleFilesSpreadsheet.rst>`__  with spreadsheet editors.
+See the  :doc:`How to sections <UserGuide_HowtoModuleFilesSpreadsheet>`  with spreadsheet editors.

+.. _cdm:

 Continuous data matrix (CDM) ..................................................